gradle/gradle/design-docs/play-support.md

 - Implies Java version?
 - Visible to Java source for that component as well?
 - Attach only to source set?
+- Should be visible in components report and dependencies reports.

 #### Test cases